gerbera/gerbera/doc/scripting.rst

 The scenarios described above and much more can be achieved with the help of an import script.

-Gerbera supports a playlist parsing feature, which is also handled by scripting and version 0.12.0 (`mediatomb`) adds a script for creating a virtual layout out of a DVD iso image.
+Gerbera supports a playlist parsing feature, which is also handled by scripting.

 How It Works